Colombia with Kids: 3-Week Family Itinerary

 We ate delicious Colombian food at every opportunity.
 We even managed to knock an item off our bucket list by hiking to Ciudad Perdida (and yes, it is possible with kids!).

-Here is our 3-week Colombia itinerary with kids:
+Here is an overview of our 3-week Colombia with kids itinerary:

-We loved spending 3 weeks around Cartagena, Colombia with our kids.
+We loved our 3-week family holiday to Colombia.
 Our 23-day itinerary gave us enough time to explore Cartagena and the surrounding Caribbean coastal region.
-We found some of the best things to do in Colombia with kids.
+We believe we enjoyed some of the best things to do in Colombia with kids.

 One thing we’ve learned about travel is that it is so much fun to be on vacation with locals who are also on vacation!